thefonso/SOLID/solid_ISP.md

 ![Alt text](http://farm9.staticflickr.com/8049/8365004943_61108eec6d_z.jpg)

-Now we have resolved our LSP violation by successfully segregating "SomeProgram" from "Rectangle" and "Square".
+Now we have resolved our LSP violation by successfully segregating "SomeProgram(P)" from "Rectangle(R)" and "Square(S)".
 And our client "SomeProgram" can get the area of any shape without having to modify it's internal source code to do so.

 ##Conclusion: